 Out of home (OOH) media consist of advertising frames ranging from large roadside billboards to small bus shelter panels.
-They also include other outdoor advertising boards posted at bus and train stations, in car parks, on taxis and bus sides, and panels inside shopping malls.
-We help companies buying and selling advertising space on these media to gauge the size and composition of the audience likely to be exposed to the advertising featured on them.
+They also include advertising boards posted at bus and train stations, in car parks, on taxis and bus sides, and panels inside shopping malls.
+We help companies buying and selling advertising space on these media to gauge the size and composition of the estimated audience exposed to the advertising featured on them.
 The data we collect feeds into decisions on the best placements for advertising frames and are also used for trading advertising inventory between buyers and sellers.

 The growth in importance of digital Out of Home panels has necessitated a new focus on accurate, time-based measurement.